galeone/igor/README.md

 - Uses a GORM like syntax
 - Uses the same logic in insertion and update: handle default values in a coherent manner
 - Uses GORM models and conventions (partially, see [Differences](#differences))
-- Exploits PostgreSQL `RETURNING` statement to update models fiels with the updated values (even when changed on db side; e.g. when having a default value)
+- Exploits PostgreSQL `RETURNING` statement to update models fields with the updated values (even when changed on db side; e.g. when having a default value)
 - Automatically handle reserved keywords when used as a table name or fields.
 Does not quote every field (that's not recommended) but only the ones conflicting with a reserved keyword.